top of page

 San Diego Unified School District’s (SDUSD) Extended Learning Opportunities Department is working collaboratively with the PrimeTime Partner Organizations to offer a PrimeTime Program for grades TK-8.
 The PrimeTime Program will provide an engaging environment where students can strengthen their academic skills and participate in fun enrichment activities within the areas of Art, Science, Music and Athletics, while improving social skills.
 Students who participate in PrimeTime will be offered a free nutritious snack.

 All TK-8 students at the 144 PrimeTime schools are eligible to apply for PrimeTime services.
-Our goal is to expand PrimeTime services to meet the needs of our community.
+Our goal is to expand PrimeTime services to meet the needs of our community throughout the 202-26 school year.

 • Homeless/foster youth (highest priority)

-• Low income (eligible for free/reduced meals under LCFF)
+• Low-income students (eligible for free/reduced meals under LCFF)

 • English Learners